bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeedx/getting-started.md

 ```

-### Step 1: Import pricefeedx moudle to your cosmos app
+### Step 1: Import pricefeed moudle to your cosmos app

 ##### Replace to use tendermint that develop by informalsystems

-As tendermint is no longer being developed, the pricefeedx module now uses the version implemented by informalsystems.
+As tendermint is no longer being developed, the pricefeed module now uses the version implemented by informalsystems.
 Therefore, to replace the tendermint version, kindly add this line in `example/go.mod`.

 ```
 replace (